-Staying Safe Our Covid-19 Update:
+Staying Safe Our Acute Respiratory Illness (ARI) Update:

-We are currently on AMBER visiting status
+We are currently on GREEN visiting status

 The happiness, safety, health and wellbeing of our Residents is an absolute priority for Woolgoolga & District Retirement Village Ltd, incorporating Woolgoolga Aged Care Centre.